mwhudson/livefs-editor/README.md

 Some of the things it does probably work on desktop installer ISOs too but I haven't thought very hard about that side of things yet.

+## A warning

+Although this program was written by a Canonical employee on company time, it started out as essentially an overgrown shell script used as part of installer developement.
+It is not a Canonical product and is not supported as such.
+The "this program is distributed in the hope that it will be useful" part of the GPL stanza is as true as ever but the "without even the implied warranty of FITNESS FOR A PARTICULAR PURPOSE" is perhaps even more true than usual.

 ## Dependencies

 This script is pretty Linux-dependent and requires `xorriso` and